-- An undergraduate or master's degree in psychology, behavioral science, social work, human development, or a closely related field from a regionally accredited institution.
-Alternatively, applicants may demonstrate aptitude to work in counseling through at least one year professional, volunteer, or research experience in a mental health or closely related field. - 2) Evidence of academic success and potential success in graduate school by meeting one of the following: - a.
-An overall undergraduate grade point average (GPA) of at least 3.0 on a 4.0 scale from a regionally accredited institution. - b.
-A master's degree with an overall GPA of at least 3.0 on a 4.0 scale or higher from a regionally accredited institution. - c.
-An overall undergraduate GPA of at least 2.7 on a 4.0 scale from a regionally accredited institution and submission of official Graduate Record Exam (GRE) general test scores.
+- An undergraduate or master's degree in psychology, behavioral science, social work, human development, or a closely related field from a institution recognized by the USDE.
+Alternatively, applicants may demonstrate aptitude to work in counseling through at least one year of professional, volunteer, or research experience in a mental health or closely related field. - 2.
+Evidence of academic success and potential for success in graduate school by meeting one of the following:

+- a.
+An overall undergraduate grade point average (GPA) of at least 3.0 on a 4.0 scale from an institution recognized by the USDE. - b.
+A master's degree with an overall GPA of at least 3.0 on a 4.0 scale or higher from an institution recognized by the USDE. - c.
+An overall undergraduate GPA of at least 2.7 on a 4.0 scale from an institution recognized by the USDE and submission of official Graduate Record Exam (GRE) general test scores.
 GRE scores will be weighed with other application materials to make a determination regarding admission to the program.